 The calcium balance

 Another driving factor in consuming dairy products can be the calcium they offer to help strengthen our bones.
-Harvard points out that while calcium can lower our risk for osteoporosis and colon cancer, consuming too much can create issues of its own like prostate cancer and ovarian cancer.
+Harvard points out that while calcium can lower our risk for osteoporosis and colon cancer, consuming too much can create issues of its own including increasing your risk for prostate cancer and ovarian cancer.

 More than just milk

 Thus far we have talked primarily about milk in connection to being a common key dairy product many of us may consume.
 But obviously, there is plenty of other great dairy products you can consume like yogurt, cheese, or cottage cheese.
-These are also great sources of calcium.
+These are also great sources of calcium but should be kept in moderation.

 What if I can not tolerate the lactose?